-A plant nursery in Bournemouth which gives volunteering opportunities to adults with learning disabilities have called gardening a way to help men manage their mental health.
+A plant nursery in Bournemouth which gives volunteering opportunities to adults with life-impacting mental health conditions have called gardening a way to help men manage their condition.

-Cherry Tree Nursery in Northbourne allows people from all backgrounds to support their service, with a particular emphasis on getting younger men to start gardening.
+Cherry Tree Nursery in Northbourne allows people from all backgrounds to support their service, which also helps younger men get into gardening.

-Their charity, Plants and Minds, works with Access to Wellbeing groups to provide support for people with mental health difficulties, which staff have said is especially important for their male clients in an age where masculinity is often weaponised.
+Their charity, Plants and Minds, works with Access to Wellbeing and a number of other wellbeing services to provide support for people with mental health difficulties, which staff have said is especially important for their male clients in an age where masculinity is often weaponised.

 Marc Rosenberg, PR and communications manager for Plants and Minds, said: “There was a time when the horticulture industry was seen as quite a flowery profession that is not a serious career, when in fact if you have the right qualifications, you can have a very good career.